amarisch/deep-learning-workflow-with-web/README.md

 # Azure Virtual Machine and File Share for Deep Learning Development
 ![alt text](https://github.com/amarisch/deep-learning-workflow-with-web/blob/master/images/azure-deep-learning-project-framework.jpg)

 This repo contains a simple workflow for deep learning development/deployment on Azure using python SDK.
-You will be able to easily set up a deep learning development environment (CPU-only or GPU-enabled) with access to Azure file where you can preload and share datasets.
+You will be able to easily set up a deep learning development environment with access to Azure file where you can preload and share datasets.

 **On this page**